hexalang/Hexa/docs/reference.md

 ##### Design Considerations (Reserved Words)
 - **Missing reserved words**: Are there any missing reserved words

-NOTE: reserved words and keywords are chosen to not conflict with JSX function names (i.e. HTML tag names).
+NOTE reserved words and keywords are chosen to not conflict with JSX function names (i.e. HTML tag names).

 ### Numbers